Ivan Provorov Game Preview: Blue Jackets vs. Maple Leafs

 Provorov Season Stats Insights

-- In 34 games this season, Provorov has a plus-minus of -7, while averaging 23:01 on the ice per game.
+- In 36 games this season, Provorov has averaged 23:09 on the ice, while putting up a plus-minus rating of -10.

-- Provorov has a goal in two of 34 games this season, but has to post a multi-goal effort.
+- In two of 36 games this year, Provorov has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Provorov has a point in 16 of 34 games this year, with multiple points in three of them.
+- In 16 of 36 games this season, Provorov has registered a point, and three of those games included multiple points.

-- Provorov has an assist in 14 of 34 games this year, with multiple assists on three occasions.
+- Provorov has an assist in 14 of 36 games played this season, including multiple assists three times.

-- The implied probability is 46.5% that Provorov goes over his points prop total based on the odds.
+- The implied probability is 48.8% that Provorov hits the over on his points over/under based on the odds.

-- There is a 41.7% chance of Provorov having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Provorov going over his assist prop bet, based on the odds, is 43.5%.

 Sign up for Underdog fantasy today.